olivierfriard/boris_docs/index.rst

 opened clicking on the **Exclusion matrix** button.
 BORIS will ask for including **Point events** or not and a new **Exclusion matrix** window will open.

-Exclusive behavior may be selected by checking on the corresponding cell in the automatically-generated matrix.
+Exclusive behavior may be selected by checking on the corresponding checkbox in the automatically-generated matrix.
 We suggest to work on the **Exclusion matrix** when all the behaviors have been added to your ethogram.

 All behaviors can be excluded by a particular behavior by selecting the corresponding entire row (click on the row header of the behavior)